Consolidated PBY Catalina: Post-World War II employment

-An Australian PBY named "Frigate Bird II", an ex-RAAF aircraft, registered VH-ASA, made the first trans-Pacific flight across the South Pacific between Australia and Chile in 1951 by Sir Gordon Taylor, making numerous stops at islands along the way for refueling, meals, and overnight sleep of its crew, flown from Sydney to Quintero in Chile after making initial landfall at Valparaiso via Tahiti and Easter Island.
+An Australian PBY named Frigate Bird II, an ex-RAAF aircraft, registered VH-ASA, made the first trans-Pacific flight across the South Pacific between Australia and Chile in 1951 by Sir Gordon Taylor, making numerous stops at islands along the way for refueling, meals, and overnight sleep of its crew, flown from Sydney to Quintero in Chile after making initial landfall at Valparaiso via Tahiti and Easter Island.
 One of six ordered by the RAAF was used as part of the air route across the Pacific from Sydney to Valparaiso, is in the collection of the Museum of Applied Arts and Sciences in Sydney.

-With the end of the war, all of the flying-boat versions of the Catalina were quickly retired from the U.S. Navy, but the amphibious versions remained in service for some years.
+With the end of the conflict, all of the flying boat versions of the Catalina were quickly retired from the U.S. Navy, but the amphibious versions remained in service for some years.
 The last Catalina in U.S. service was a PBY-6A operating with a Naval Reserve squadron, which was retired from use on 3 January 1957.
 The Catalina subsequently equipped the world's smaller armed services into the late 1960s in fairly substantial numbers.

-The U.S. Air Force's Strategic Air Command used Catalinas (designated OA-10s) in service as scout aircraft in 1946 and '47.
+The U.S. Air Force's Strategic Air Command used Catalinas (designated OA-10s) in service as scout aircraft in 1946 and 1947.

-The Brazilian Air Force flew Catalinas in naval air patrol missions against German submarines starting in 1943.
+The Brazilian Air Force flew Catalinas in naval air-patrol missions against German submarines starting in 1943.
 The flying boats also carried out air-mail deliveries.
 In 1948, a transport squadron was formed and equipped with PBY-5As converted to the role of amphibious transports.
 The 1st Air Transport Squadron (ETA-1) was based in the port city of Belem and flew Catalinas and C-47s until 1982.
 Catalinas were convenient for supplying military detachments scattered along the Amazon.
 They reached places that were otherwise accessible only by helicopters.
 The ETA-1 insignia was a winged turtle with the motto, "Though slowly, I always get there".
 Today, the last Brazilian Catalina (a former RCAF one) is displayed at the Airspace Museum in Rio de Janeiro.

 A PBY-6A Catalina drops a load of water from its bomb bay.

 Oceanographer Jacques-Yves Cousteau used a PBY-6A (N101CS) to support his diving expeditions.
 His second son, Philippe, was killed in an accident in this aircraft that occurred on the Tagus River near Lisbon.
-The Catalina nosed over during a high-speed taxi run undertaken to check the hull for leakage following a water landing.
-The aircraft turned upside down, causing the fuselage to break behind the cockpit.
-The wing separated from the fuselage and the left engine broke off, penetrating the captain's side of the cockpit.
+The Catalina nosed over during a high-speed taxi run undertaken to check the hull for leakage following a water landing, which caused the aircraft to turn upside down and break up aft of the cockpit.

 Air-race champion, stunt pilot, and airline operator Paul Mantz converted an unknown number of surplus Catalinas to flying yachts at his Orange County California hangar in the late 1940s and early 1950s.